PacoPacorius/dotfiles/README.md

 why.
 Hopefully the next linux install I make won't take 5 days like this one did.
 I'd like to get to a working computer slightly faster next time please!

-At some point I would also like to have a personal step-by-step guide to achieve each install, mostly stuff that isn't covered by packages or dotfiles, but actions.
+I am writing guides on how to replicate aspects of each distro that can be described only in actions and commands.
+Having only dotfiles and installed packages wouldn't be enough.